 TWO CHILDREN AND A MOTHER Murdered.
-The Fiend Then Tried to Cremate His Victims.
-A fearful triple tragedy took place during the early hours of Wednesday morning at Pittsburg, Pa., two children and a mother meeting their fate at the hands of some It was about 1:30 when the Fire Depart ment was called to extinguish a slight fire in the house of John Souse, who lived on Oak alley, on the side of the hill.
-There was but a slight fire and the men had no difficulty in extinguishing it Some of the members of the department at the sight of three dead bodies lying close to one another.
-They were those of Souse's wife and two small children.
-There were three ugly deep dents in the poor woman's head which showed that she nod first been struck a deadly blow from behind, then the fearful work was finished with some blunt instrument, either a batchet or a hammer.
-The little children had the appearance having been smothered to death, though their poor bodies showed marks of violence.
-It eir clothing was also burned a little, though had they been living when the fire started they would have had no trouble in getting away from the small blaze.
+The Flend Then Tried to Cremate His Victims.

+A fearful triple tragedy took place during the early hours of Wednesday morning at Pittsburg, Pa., two children and a mother meeting their fate at the hands of some It was about 1:30 when the Fire Department was called to extinguish a slight fire in the house of John Souse, who lived on Oak alley, on the side of the hill.
+There was but a slight fire and the men had no difficulty in extinguishing it. difficulty in extinguishing it.

+Some of the members of the department in looking about the house were horrified at the sight of three dead bodies lying close to one another.
+They were those of Scuse's wife and two small children.
+There were three ugly deep dents in the poor woman's head which showed that she used first been struck a deadly blow from behind, then the fearful work was finished with some blunt instrument, either a hatchet or a hammer.
+The little children had the appearance of having been smothered to death, though their poor bodies showed marks of violence.
+Their clothing was also burned a little, though had they been living when the fire started they would have had no trouble in getting away from the small blaze.
+The husband was at once surrounded by the firest and the surrounded by the sur started they would have had no trouble in getting away from the small blaze.
 The husband was at once surrounded by the firemen and the police were sent for.
-He told a story to the effect that he had been sleeping on the floor down stairs, but was awakenened by smoke and ran up stairs to extinguish the flores.
+He told a story to the effect that he had been sleeping on the floor down stairs, but was awakenened by smoke and ran up stairs to extinguish the fl mes.
 It was then he said, that he first discovered the dead bodies of his wife and two children.

-The police, however, have a different iden of the crime and at once placed Souse under arrest.
-They were confluent a triple murder had been committed, and say that the murderer set fire to the house to conceal the crime.
+The police, however, have a different idea of the crime and at once placed Souse under arrest.
+They were confident a triple murder had been committed, and say that the murderer set fire to the house to conceal the crime.
 Souse is a laborer, 35 years of age, and apparently very ignorant.

-There was one more child in the family, but by some means the little one escaped the general massacre.
-The bodies of the the general massacre.
+There was one more child in the family, but by some means the little one escaped but by some means the little one escaped the general massacre.
 The bodies of the victims were taken to the morgue and Souse was locked up to await an investigation by the coroner.